Training Opportunities and Programs

 A 15-hour competency-based course that is required for anyone wishing to open a family or group family child care program.
 The cost for the program is $250, which is reimbursable for those required to attend, after receipt of day care license or registration from New York State Office of Children and Family Services.

-The next Dates for Health and Safety are September 19th, 20th and 22nd from 8am-3pm
+The next Dates for Health and Safety are May 8th, 9th and 10th, 2023

 Additional Information for Registration: